oaimli/oaimli.github.io/index.md

 - Text generation and document-level understanding
 - Knowledge guided Natural Language Processing
 - Model transparency, interpretability, and controllability
-- Deep latent-variable models for text clustering (master thesis topic)
+- Deep latent-variable models for text clustering (master thesis)

 In future study, I will extend my current research to multimodal data and achieve unsupervised neural language learning from multimodal resources, such as abstractive multimodal summarisation with deep generative models.